Aviation

 HEFA (Hydroprocessed Esters and Fatty Acids)

-Derived from algae and other novel lipid sources.eSAF
+Derived from algae and other novel lipid sources. -

 Emerging as a long-term solution, electrofuels such as eKerosene are produced using renewable electricity to generate hydrogen, which is then combined with captured CO₂ to create a sustainable, carbon-neutral fuel.

-What makes MtJ flexible is its modular and scalable nature, as it can be implemented in smaller, decentralized plants that use liquid eMethanol as a feedstock.
-This flexibility offers advantages in logistics and distribution, allowing for easier integration into existing infrastructure compared to more centralized methods like Fischer-Tropsch synthesis.
+What makes MtJ flexible is its modular and scalable nature, as it can be implemented in smaller, decentralised plants that use liquid eMethanol as a feedstock.
+This flexibility offers advantages in logistics and distribution, allowing for easier integration into existing infrastructure compared to more centralised methods like Fischer-Tropsch synthesis.